 Dish Mexico, S. de R.L. de C.V. ("Dish Mexico") is an entity that provides direct-to-home satellite services in Mexico, which is owned 49% by EchoStar.
-We provide certain broadcast services, and sell hardware such as digital set-top boxes and related components to Dish Mexico, which are recorded in "Equipment sales and other revenue" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+We provide certain broadcast services and certain satellite services to Dish Mexico, which are recorded in "Equipment sales and other revenue" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).